pksjce/pkodmad-site/posts/2018-04-25-react-state-management.md

 2. Data fetched from a backend api resource or an external source like localStorage or sessionStorage
 3. Data used to maintain the UI itself.
 Is a modal open?
 Is the request successful/loading or failed.
 Is the mouse button clicked?
 Has window been resized?

-This data can change with user interaction or with api interactions.
+This data can change with user interaction or with more api interactions.
 Changed data must be displayed to the user reliably and accurately.

-When it comes to abstracting these functionalities into convenient constructs, we are spoiled for choice.
-We have a ton of libraries which perform these actions for us in various different ways.
-At first glance, it might appear to be chaos but each of the libraries exists to solve a specific problem that users may encounter while working on React applications.
+When it comes to abstracting these functionalities into convenient constructs, we have a ton of libraries do this for us in various different ways.
+At first glance, it might appear to be chaos but each of the libraries exists to solve a specific problem that users may encounter while working on React applications, following a specific pattern in React land.

 ### What does a state management solution give you?